The three flavors are as follows:

 - Desktop programs in GeckoLinux can be uninstalled with all their dependencies.

-I grabbed a copy of GeckoLinux Rolling Gnome edition, Gnome is always the second best for me after Unity.
-The installation process was simple and without hassle in a Virtual Box.
+I grabbed a copy of GeckoLinux Static Cinnamon edition.
+The installation process is simple and without hassle.
 Once I was done with the initial VM set up of assigning memory and hard disk creation, I went on to boot the VM with the ISO downloaded.

 Difference between GeckoLinux and openSUSE